jellocode/CFG-object-detection/README.md

-# CFG (team black)
+# CFG object detection
-A CNN model for object detection in the CFG MACHINE LEARNING CHALLENGE 2023
+A CNN model for object detection

 ### To Do:
 - Add more images to laptop-sample-dataset (from drive)